 - Decide ahead of time what you’d like to see.

-My takeaway from Antigua – I need 364 days here to explore all the other beaches!
+My takeaway from Antigua’s beaches – I need 364 days here to explore all the other beaches!

-What beach is your favorite?
+Which Antigua beaches are your favorites?
 Do you have other suggestions on how to hire taxis in Antigua or other ports of call?

 Annick, The Common Traveler